Bonnie Rotten: Career

 Rotten started her career as a fetish model for the magazine Girls and Corpses, which took note of her after she won the Ms. Dead Indiana Beauty Pageant at the Indianapolis Days of the Dead convention.
 She entered the adult industry in early 2012.
 Previously, Rotten also worked as a model in car and motorcycle shows.
 She also began stripping on her eighteenth birthday using the stage name "Dixie".
 Her routine as a stripper was to always wear American flag bikinis and dance only to Southern rock.

 In September 2012, she had a breast augmentation.
 The company Digital Sin produced two films focused entirely on her, Meet Bonnie that was a sales chart topping success and The Gangbang of Bonnie Rotten.
 She has done at least fourteen videos featured on Kink.com, including some subjecting her to bondage and pain.
 Much of her work has focused on her ability to ejaculate.
-She has said that this was a technique taught to her by fellow performer Veronica Avluv.
 Rotten credits adult video performer Nina Hartley with helping her make the transition from modeling to porn.

 In 2014, Rotten reprised the role of "Max Candy" in the porn remake of Cape Fear and cited Robert De Niro's performance in the 1991 version as her inspiration for the role.

 In May 2014, Rotten filed a lawsuit against pornographic actor and producer, Max Hardcore, alleging appropriation of her identity, defamation and intentional infliction of emotional distress, over his publication of a scene the two had recorded together in 2012.
 In July 2014, Max Hardcore filed a countersuit over image rights, alleging that Rotten had breached the agreement that she signed.

 In October 2014, the German-based company Digital Sports Innovation announced the availability of Bonnie Rotten figurines, ranging from five to fourteen inches tall.

 In February 2015, the sex toy manufacturer Pipedream announced that it was shipping the "Bonnie Rotten Signature Collection".
 In April 2015, Rotten generated publicity in Manhattan by going topless in Times Square, Washington Square Park and on the subway.

 In June 2015, the daily fantasy sports company Draftster announced that it had signed Rotten to an "exclusive sponsorship and promotional deal."

 Starting in 2013, Rotten appeared as a featured performer at strip clubs in numerous cities.
 In October 2015, The Lee Network announced an exclusive agreement with Rotten to represent her for her dance engagements.